 Use social media to your advantage.
 Designate someone in your church to take charge of this if possible.
-Share about upcoing events.
-Share Bible verses, quotes, points from a recent sermon.
+Share about upcoming events.
+Share Bible verses, quotes, and points from a recent sermon.
 Post pictures of recent events.
 Make sure that people are able to truly connect with you on social media.
-Decide on what social media platforms work best for you and where you are most likely to engage with the people who attend your church and who you would like to attend your church.
+Decide on what social media platforms work best for you where you are most likely to engage with the people who attend your church and who you would like to attend your church.

-One of the best ways to promote your website and the content that you’re reguarly posting (see previous section) is to share it on social media.
+One of the best ways to promote your website and the content that you’re regularly posting (see previous section) is to share it on social media.
 Take the URLs of your blog posts and share them on social media.
 Encourage people on social media to share your content.
 Ask members of your congregation to share your social media and website content.

 Your website in and of itself is a powerful advertising and public relations tool, but paired with social media it has the potential to double in its effectiveness.